KDFI: MyNetworkTV affiliation

 On January 24, 2006, UPN and The WB announced their merger into The CW.
 Coinciding with the merger, the combined network announced that 16 stations owned by Tribune Broadcasting and 13 stations owned by CBS Corporation would be affiliated with the network upon launch.
 Skipped over were all of Fox's UPN affiliates, many of which competed with the Tribune and CBS stations selected for the new network.
 A month later, News Corporation announced the creation of MyNetworkTV, its own secondary network to serve its own outgoing UPN stations as well as those that had not been selected for The CW.
 It also included KDFI as a MyNetworkTV affiliate.
 By May, the station had changed its branding to "My27".

 KDFI continued to air sports telecasts after the MyNetworkTV switch.
 In 2007, the station simulcast two Dallas Cowboys appearances on Thursday Night Football from NFL Network; the first attracted 46 percent of all households using a television that night.
 At the end of the ten-year contracts to carry Rangers and Stars games, the teams opted not to renew their deals with KDFI and instead moved their games to KTXA beginning in 2010.
 In the case of the Rangers, the team was reportedly upset with Fox allocating just 24 games to KDFI and 133 to Fox Sports Southwest in the 2009 season, even though the replacement pact with KTXA consisted of a 25-game package.
 Stars games would return in 2025 as part of an agreement with the Stars and Victory+ to locally simulcast two games on KDFI and two more on KDFW.
 Also in 2025, KDFI announced an agreement to air weekly rebroadcasts of FC Dallas matches on Tuesday nights, under the banner FC Dallas Rewind.

 In February 2022, KDFI began simulcasting programming from Fox Weather.
 This programming aired from 10 to 11 a.m. on weekdays and from 5 to 7 a.m. on Saturdays on the main channel.
 The station reairs KDFW's 5 to 6:30 p.m. news block from 7 to 8:30 p.m.
+The station rebranded as Fox 4 Plus on June 1, 2026, to better advertise the station's connection with KDFW and role as an alternate channel for local programming.

 KDFI is to move with KDFW to new studios in the Las Colinas section of Irving.
 Construction is expected to last from 2025 to 2027.